-Some quizbowl tournaments these days have stopped using computational math in their games.
-Their theory is– the rest of the game is quick recall of information, and computation uses a different skill set which makes it different from the rest of the game.
-Math questions where the answer is “integers” or “point of inflection” are still OK; just don’t make anyone do any calculations.
+Some quizbowl tournaments these days have stopped using computational math.
+Their theory is– the rest of the game is quick recall of information, and computation is not quick recall.
+It’s a different skill set from the rest of the game.
+Math questions where the answer is “integer” or “point of inflection” are still OK; just don’t make anyone calculate anything.

-Whatever your personal opinion on this, some states (including Illinois, Missouri, Georgia and Kansas) require some calculation in each game, so if no one on your team can calculate well, you’re at a disadvantage.
+Whatever your personal opinion, some states (including Illinois, Missouri, Georgia and Kansas) require some calculation in each game, so if no one on your team can calculate well, you’re at a disadvantage.

 Here are five ideas to help your math experts score more points in quizbowl:

 1) During practice, go over the math questions from past tournament sets.
 Give your students the same amount of time they would get in a game for each problem.

 If you have used our tournaments in the past, they usually have the solution written under the answer.
 This allows students to learn how to do them in practice.
 If the set you’re using has no solutions provided, ask a math teacher to come in for a few minutes and demonstrate the basic techniques.
 Concentrate on shortcuts that help problems get done more quickly.

 Let the students see each problem on the page instead of just reading it aloud.
 You may discover that they understand the problems fine but that simple arithmetic (like dividing 42 by 6) really slows them down.
 In that case, flash cards can really help.

 2) The first 10-20 problems in each section of a math book are easy and intended to be done quickly so students gain confidence.
 Many books have answers to odd-numbered problems in the back.
 So give the math expert 30 seconds (timed with a stopwatch) for each of the first 10 odd-numbered problems.
 If he gets 7-8 of them right in the time limit, move on to the next section.
 Continue for up to 15 minutes while other team members are studying their area of expertise.
 You may be surprised at the progress a student can make in the month before your next tournament.